PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 minsources 2
 ```

-* Finally, we add this line to the configuration file to allow macOS to get time from it:
+* Lastly, we add this line to the configuration file to allow macOS to get time from it:

 ```
 allow 10.0.2.2/32